B-Aldridge/Deep-Learning_Challenge/README.md

 # Files in Repository

 - **AlphabetSoupCharity.ipynb**

-  This is the original Jupyter Notebook file that contains the code for the first model implementation.
+   -This is the original Jupyter Notebook file that contains the code for the first model implementation.

 - **AlphabetSoupCharity.h5**

-  This H5 file contains the original model saved after training.
+   -This H5 file contains the original model saved after training.

 - **AlphabetSoupCharity_Optimization.ipynb**

-  This Jupyter Notebook file represents the modified version of the original code with optimizations to achieve the 75% threshold requirement.
+   -This Jupyter Notebook file represents the modified version of the original code with optimizations to achieve the 75% threshold requirement.

 - **AlphabetSoupCharity_Optimization.h5**

-  This H5 file corresponds to the optimized version of the model, saved after training with the improvements you made.
+   -This H5 file corresponds to the optimized version of the model, saved after training with the improvements you made.

 - **Written Analysis.pdf**

-  This file contains the written report on the Neural Network Model, providing a detailed analysis of the project.
+   -This file contains the written report on the Neural Network Model, providing a detailed analysis of the project.

 - **images**

-  This contains images for the preprocessing, compiling, training, evaluation, and optimizing the model.
+   -This contains images for the preprocessing, compiling, training, evaluation, and optimizing the model.

 # Data Preprocessing